Most garage doors are now made from aluminium or composites as they’re lightweight, and last longer compared to their older timber counterparts.

 As homes get refurbished and modernised, that old timber garage door is usually one of the casualties.
 Most will end up in a landfill.
 But here’s a much better solution.

-Instead of taking them to the dump, why not turn them into something useful for your home.
-This makes sense as most of these doors were made to last in all types of conditions and weather.
-They are made from quality timber that has beautiful grain, they’re still durable, and they’re free!
+Instead of taking the garage doors to the dump, why not turn them into something useful for your home?
+This makes sense as most of these garage doors were made to last in all types of conditions and weather.
+Garage doors are made from quality timber that has beautiful grain, they’re still durable, and they’re free!

 This project is a perfect example of how you can repurpose old timber garage doors.
-The owner decided to turn them into an awesome dining table!
+The owner decided to turn his garage door into an awesome dining table!
 The build turned out very well that you won’t even notice that it’s made from an old garage door that would otherwise end up in the trash.

 What do you think?
 Would you also do this if you had an old garage door?